mattvollmer/about/README.md

 When we meet and for how long is completely up to you, my only ask is to meet no less frequently than every other week.
 If you have a question or want feedback, please don't wait until our next 1:1.
 I would prefer to help you sooner.

 ## Career growth
 Whether you report to me or not, whether you have a 5 year plan or not, I’d love to hear your career aspirations.
 Knowing what it is you’re chasing will not only help me be a more effective collaborator on your goals, but it will also help me keep an eye out for opportunities where you can exercise new muscles.
-Even if we’ve worked together for a while but never talked about your aspirations, bring them up during our next 1:1.
+Even if we’ve worked together for a long time but never talked about your aspirations, bring them up during our next 1:1.
 I’d love to hear what’s on your mind.

 ## Management style
 I trust you to do the right thing and, if you don’t know what the right thing is, then I expect you to ask.
 I don’t hover and I can’t micromanage.
 If we have a plan and you don’t hear from me for a few days, that’s a good signal.
 But I’m always here if you need me.
-At a minimum, we should have 1:1s every week and I like to make an effort to check in async via Slack periodically.
+At a minimum, we should have 1:1s every week or two and I like to make an effort to check in async via Slack periodically.
 If you want more or less interaction, just tell me.

 ## Team values
 "If you want to go fast, go alone.
 If you want to go far, go together."